ivanpang1996/shorten-url/README.md

 #### Infrastructure Design
 ![SystemDesign](https://i.imgur.com/e9wVRus.png)

-* Running as an ECS cluster.
+* Running as an ECS cluster + Fargate.
 * Set up an application load balancer to traffic down to the service (HTTP only because I cannot request a certificate for Amazon-owned domain names).
 * Running multiple tasks with same task definition in different regions.
 * Use ElastiCache to cache and speed up the GET request (Currently, I have ran my own redis as a sidecar container in the task.